Social roles that a person plays in society. Social role

 Each social role is different:

-2. By the method of receipt.
-Achievements are often associated with the profession, assigned with marital status, physiological characteristics.
+2. By method of receipt.
+Achievements are often associated with profession, assigned with marital status, physiological characteristics.
 An example of the first subgroup is a lawyer, a leader, and the second is a woman, daughter, mother.

 Individual role